tulsa1990/Ubuntu-Partition-Recovery/README.md

 ## Step 🍐: Erase the Spare Drive

 Erasing the spare drive makes it easier to differentiate between the original and the spare drive.
 Attach the spare drive to the computer and boot in to Linux using the USB stick.
 For Ubuntu, select "Try Ubuntu" from the Welcome screen.
-Make sure that only the spare drive is attached to the system at this point.
+Make sure that only the spare drive is attached to the computer at this point.

 | Device Path | Name |
 | --- | --- |